4.6. Statistics on Matrices¶

 4.6.3.
 Covariance and Correlation¶

 Covariance shows how distinct variables relate to each other.
 It is calculated in the same manner that variance is calculated for a single variable.
-Variance (square of the standard deviation) is the expected value of the squared difference between each sample and the mean of the variable.
-Note that covariance and correlation can be defined either in terms of populations or samples.
-We mostly use the notion for sampled data.
+Variance (square of the standard deviation) is the expected value of the squared difference between each value and the mean of the random variable.
+Similarly, the covariance between two variables is the product of the differences between samples and their respective means.

-For example, consider taking a sampling of the age, height, and weight of children.
+For example, consider taking a sampling of the age, height, and weight of \(n\) children.
 We could construct a covariance matrix as follows.

 The correlation coefficient of two variables is a measure of their linear dependence.

-The MATLAB functions to compute the covariance and correlation coefficient
+The MATLAB functions to compute the covariance and correlation

-matrices are cov
+coefficient matrices are cov

 and corrcoef

 .
-In the following example, matrix
+In the following

-has 100 random numbers in each of two columns.
-Half of the value
+example, matrix \(\bf{A}\) has 100 random numbers in each of two

-of the second column come from the first column and half come from another
+columns.
+Half of the value of the second column comes from the first

-random number generator.
-The variance of each column is on the diagonal of the
+variance of each column is on the diagonal of the covariance matrix.
+The

-shows that the two columns have a positive correlation.
+two columns have a positive correlation.

 >> A = 10*randn(100, 1);